less-lab-uva/CS4501-Spring2021/labs/lab6.md

   # TO DO FOR CHECKPOINT 1
   # callback for /ship_image_location
-  # convert center of mass in pixels to environment distance
+  # convert center of mass from x,y offset in pixels from top left corner of image
+  # to x,y offset from center of image
   def get_image_distance(self, msg):
     pass